Close Menu

 4. The Willamette Valley

 The Willamette Valley is a fertile and picturesque region that is known for its wine country.
 There are over 500 wineries in the valley, and many of them offer tastings and tours.
 Some of the best places to stay in the Willamette Valley include the Allison Inn and Spa in Newberg, which offers luxurious rooms and a world-class spa, and the Le Puy A Wine Valley Inn in Newberg, which offers charming French-style rooms and a gourmet breakfast.
-(See Also: Best Places To Stay In Hollywood)
+(See Also: Best Places To Stay In Todos Santos)

 In addition to wine tasting, there are plenty of other activities to enjoy in the Willamette Valley, such as hiking, biking, and visiting the many charming small towns in the region.